 What is optical coherence tomography?

-It is a minimally invasive and painless imaging technique, as it involves no contact with the eye.
-It involves emitting an infrared light that, when reflected on the retina, produces a 3D cross-cut map of the tissue.
+It is a minimally invasive, painless tests, as it involves no contact with the eye.
+It is based on the emitting of an infra-red light that, when reflected on the structures of the anterior segment, produces a 3D cross-cut map of the tissue.

 How is it performed?

 The anterior OCT is a very fast test that is performed in the consulting room (around 5 minutes), which may or may not require pupil dilation depending on each case and on the equipment used.
 When the diameter of the pupil must be increased, eye drops (mydriatic drops) are used that take effect in around 15 minutes and lead to blurred vision and dazzle, which disappear after a few hours.

 4 keys to anterior segment OCT